Jane Fonda: 1970–1979: Widespread success and acclaim

 She won her second BAFTA Award for Best Actress in 1979 with The China Syndrome, about a cover-up of a vulnerability in a nuclear power plant.
 Cast alongside Jack Lemmon and Michael Douglas, in one of his early roles, Fonda played a clever, ambitious television news reporter.
 Vincent Canby, writing for The New York Times, singled out Fonda's performance for praise: "The three stars are splendid, but maybe Miss Fonda is just a bit more than that.
 Her performance is not that of an actress in a star's role, but that of an actress creating a character that happens to be major within the film.
 She keeps getting better and better."
 This role also earned her Oscar and Golden Globe nominations for Best Actress.
 The same year, she starred in the western adventure-romance film The Electric Horseman with her frequent co-star, Robert Redford.
-Although the film received mixed reviews, The Electric Horseman was a box office success, becoming the eleventh highest-grossing film of 1979 after grossing a domestic total of nearly $62 million.
-By the late 1970s, Motion Picture Herald ranked Fonda, as Hollywood's most bankable actress.
+Although the film received mixed reviews, The Electric Horseman was a box office success, grossing nearly $62 million domestically.
+By the late 1970s, Motion Picture Herald ranked Fonda as Hollywood's most bankable actress.